-#1 Plan ahead… together
+#1 Plan Ahead… Together

-Set aside time to plan your upcoming trip together and never make an executive decision on your own.
-Firstly, because this is a trip for both of you to enjoy so make sure it’s not all about what you want.
-And secondly, because you don’t want to take the sole blame when you book a stinker of a hotel 23 kilometres from the nearest bus station.
+Set aside time to plan your upcoming trip together and never make an executive decision, for a few good reasons.
+First, this is a trip for both of you to enjoy, so make sure it’s not all about what you want.
+And second, you don’t want to take the blame when you book a stinker of a hotel 23km from the nearest bus station.

-#2 Money, money, money
+#2 Money, Money, Money

-#5 Be honest
+#5 Be Honest